hpcbot/twitch-overlay/README.md

-# hpc-bot
+# twitch-overlay
-Twitch bot for the Harry Potter Clan
+Animated overlays for Twitch streamers that can be loaded into OBS or XSplit

 # Usage